Authing/docs/docs/en/guides/connections/enterprise/wecom-delegated-development-mode/README.md

-# Enterprise WeChat internal app code sweep login (proxy development mode) Enterprise login
+WeCom Self-built App QR Code Login(Delegated Development Mode)
 <LastUpdated/>

-## Scenario Introduction
+## Introduction

-- **Overview**: Enterprise WeChat internal application code login (proxy development mode) is to provide proxy development application by the service provider, and third-party enterprise code authorization form, for the third enterprise to achieve the enterprise WeChat as the identity source to securely login to third-party applications or websites.
-By configuring {{$localeConfig.brandName}} and enabling the enterprise login in {{$localeConfig.brandName}}, you can quickly get the basic open information of enterprise WeChat and help users to realize the password-free login function.
+- **Overview**: WeCom internal application code login (proxy development mode) is to provide proxy development application by the service provider, and third-party enterprise code authorization form, for the third enterprise to achieve the WeCom as the identity source to securely login to third-party applications or websites.
+By configuring {{$localeConfig.brandName}} and enabling the enterprise login in {{$localeConfig.brandName}}, you can quickly get the basic open information of WeCom and help users to realize the password-free login function.
 - **Application Scenario**: PC website
 - **End-user preview image**.